Ford Telstar: First generation (AR, AS; 1982–1987)

 In New Zealand, the Telstar, like the Laser, was assembled locally from 1983 (replacing the highly successful Cortina range) at Ford's original Seaview plant near Lower Hutt and later at the Ford/Mazda joint venture plant in Wiri, Auckland, called Vehicle Assemblers of New Zealand (VANZ).
 The mechanically identical European specification Mazda 626 and Mazda 323 were initially assembled separately by Motor Holdings in Otahuhu but later joined the Telstar and Laser at VANZ.
-It was launched in July, 1983.
+It was launched in July 1983.
 The first generation Telstar was available in New Zealand in both sedan and TX5 hatchback forms, using Mazda 1.6- and 2.0-litre four cylinder engines.
-However, the absence of a station wagon version, in a market where there was strong demand for such vehicles, prompted Ford New Zealand to introduce a locally assembled Sierra wagon in 1984.
+However, the absence of a station wagon version, in a market where there was strong demand for such vehicles, prompted Ford New Zealand to introducing the Sierra wagon, despite the higher cost, continuing to assemble the Cortina wagon in the interim.
+This was introduced in 1984.